LewisMurray00/React-practice-website/README.md

 - Added a ScrollToTop component, allows me to navigate the pages and it will return to the top of the page
 - Fixed the contact us page links and reverted back to an anchor tag to allow for external URLs to be reached and a phone number

+- Added the about section to the home page and styled it, making it responsive.

 ## Future plans to finish:

 - Add the required images